Morphing: Digital morphing

+Concerns

+In 1993 concerns were raised about the authenticity of digitally altered images arising from morphing.
+Images of fake "tween" people found half way between two morphed people created a skeptical media long before AI.

 Early examples

 In or before 1986, computer graphics company Omnibus created a digital animation for a Tide commercial with a Tide detergent bottle smoothly morphing into the shape of the United States.
 The effect was programmed by Bob Hoffman.
 Omnibus re-used the technique in the movie Flight of the Navigator (1986).
 It featured scenes with a computer generated spaceship that appeared to change shape.
 The plaster cast of a model of the spaceship was scanned and digitally modified with techniques that included a reflection mapping technique that was also developed by programmer Bob Hoffman.

 The 1986 movie The Golden Child implemented early digital morphing effects from animal to human and back.

 Willow (1988) featured a more detailed digital morphing sequence with a person changing into different animals.
 A similar process was used a year later in Indiana Jones and the Last Crusade to create Walter Donovan's gruesome demise.
 Both effects were created by Industrial Light & Magic, using software developed by Tom Brigham and Doug Smythe (AMPAS).

 In 1991, morphing appeared notably in the Michael Jackson music video "Black or White" and in the movies Terminator 2: Judgment Day and Star Trek VI: The Undiscovered Country.
 The first application for personal computers to offer morphing was Gryphon Software Morph on the Macintosh.
 Other early morphing systems included ImageMaster, MorphPlus and CineMorph, all of which premiered for the Amiga in 1992.
 Other programs became widely available within a year, and for a time the effect became common to the point of cliché.
 For high-end use, Elastic Reality (based on MorphPlus) saw its first feature film use in In The Line of Fire (1993) and was used in Quantum Leap (work performed by the Post Group).
 At VisionArt Ted Fay used Elastic Reality to morph Odo for Star Trek: Deep Space Nine.
 The Snoop Dogg music video "Who Am I?
 (What's My Name?)", where Snoop Dogg and the others morph into dogs.
 Elastic Reality was later purchased by Avid, having already become the de facto system of choice, used in many hundreds of films.
 The technology behind Elastic Reality earned two Academy Awards in 1996 for Scientific and Technical Achievement going to Garth Dickie and Perry Kivolowitz.
 The effect is technically called a "spatially warped cross-dissolve".
-The first social network designed for user-generated morph examples to be posted online was Galleries by Morpheus (morphing software).
+The first social network designed for user-generated morph examples to be posted online was Galleries by Morpheus.